 Figure 13.
 Assembly of CPA

 The JRC Science for Policy Report “Prospect for New Guidance in Design of FRP” is used as a guide for the strength calculations.
 It specifies a strength reduction factor that has been calculated to be 3.75.
 It does not specify a load factor.
 In addition, a stress concentration factor of 2.3 has been applied to all pinned joints.
 See Section 1 of Appendix 1 for details.

+FR4 Material Properties:

+Thermal expansion Coefficient Normal at 87K 29.4 x 10^-6 cm/cmK

+Thermal expansion Coefficient Warp at 87K 9.7 x 10^-6 cm/cmK

+Modulus of Elasticity 18.6 GPa (2,770ksi)

+Ultimate stress Weak 165.4 MPa (24ksi)

+Ultimate stress Strong 200 MPa (29ksi)

+Ultimate stress Thickness 64.7MPa (9390psi)

+Density 1.8 g/cm^3

 The main loading occurs during rotation from the horizontal to the vertical orientation, and then while vertical when the FC modules are hung from the 2-Panel CPA plane.
 Figure 12 shows a CPA plane supporting the FC modules during installation.
 Each FC module weighs 157 lbs so a single CPA panel is loaded with 78.5 lbs on both sides at the top and bottom during installation.